City of Algona

 - Small Business Development Centers (SBDC) - Business Assistance and Loans

-- SBDC offers one-on-one counseling that can be done through zoom (skype or hangout) meetings or phone conference calls.
+- SBDC offers one-on-one counseling that can be done through online meetings or phone conference calls.
 SBDC can also assist the loan application process or other business issues that this crisis is causing including distribution, sales, buying, marketing, HR Issues and more.

 - Iowa Economic Development Authority - Business Tax Deferral Applications

-- Allows businesses of all sizes to apply to defer Sales, Use, & Withholding tax payments to the State.
-Applications due March 31 at noon.
+- Allows businesses of all sizes to apply to defer Sales, Use, & Withholding tax payments to the State of Iowa.

-- City of Algona - Retail Revolving Loan Fund
+- City of Algona - Emergency Loan Program

 LOCAL RESPONSE RESOURCES